 - How your medical treatment might be affected by religious or spiritual beliefs

-- How you might want to be treated in a home or hospice (like whether you’d like to be bathed or showered)
+- How you might want to be treated in a home or hospice (such as whether you’d like to be bathed or showered).

-An Advanced Statement is not legally binding, but the NHS states that anyone in charge of your care must take your wishes into consideration through this statement.
-Record of an Advanced Statement should be stored with your medical records.
+An advance statement is not legally binding, but the NHS states that anyone in charge of your care must take your wishes into consideration through this statement.
+Record of an advance statement should be stored with your medical records.

 Go further: Contact the Which?
 Legal Service - Sign up to Which?
 Legal today and get access to unlimited legal advice over the phone and email with our highly qualified legal team

-Within this document, you can be specific about the treatment you do not want to receive.
-You can also refuse treatment that may keep you alive, like life support or CPR.
-You must be as clear as possible on the circumstances for your refusal of treatment
+Within this document, you can be specific about the treatment you don't want to receive.
+You can also refuse treatment that may keep you alive, such as life support or CPR.
+You must be as clear as possible on the circumstances for your refusal of treatment.

 The NHS suggests speaking a doctor or nurse about the treatment you want to avoid and the implications for doing so.